Pål André Helland

-Pål André Helland (born 4 January 1990) is a Norwegian professional footballer who plays as a winger for Lillestrøm in Eliteserien.
-Helland arrived at Rosenborg on 26 July 2013 from the winner of the 2012 Norwegian Football Cup Final, IL Hødd.
-Helland has also spent time at Ranheim Fotball and Byåsen TF.
+Pål André Helland (born 4 January 1990) is a former Norwegian professional footballer, and current co-coach of Ranheim.

+A prolific winger, Helland played for both Rosenborg and Lillestrøm in Eliteserien.
+Helland was also part of the Hødd team that won the 2012 Norwegian Football Cup Final.
+He played several games for Norway's different youth teams, and was capped six times for the senior team.

 Career

+Rosenborg

-Helland came through the ranks at Rosenborg before the 2009 season of the Norwegian top division, when he signed a three-year professional contract with the club.
-He had been part of the youth setup at Rosenborg since the summer in 2006 and made his debut for their B team against Molde FK right after he transferred.
-During the 2007 season he received the captains armband for their B team after impressive displays.
+Helland came through the ranks at Rosenborg before the 2009 season of the Norwegian top division, when he signed with them a three-year professional contract.
+He had been part of the youth setup at Rosenborg since summer 2006 and shortly after transfer made his debut with their B team against Molde FK.
+He continued on B team during the 2007 season and received the captains armband for impressive displays.
 He got his first minutes for the first team squad in pre-season 2008 in a friendly against FK Bodø-Glimt as a central defender.
 Although he plays best as a winger, Helland can play in various positions in the midfield and defence.

+Hødd

-He left Rosenborg when his contract was not renewed in August 2011.
-He won the 2012 Norwegian Football Cup With IL Hødd, as the first team in fifteen years to win from a lower division.
+He left Rosenborg in August 2011 when his contract was not renewed.
+With lower division IL Hødd, they won the 2012 Norwegian Football Cup, last done fifteen years earlier.

+Return to Rosenborg

 In July 2013 he signed a contract with Rosenborg, that originally started as of 1 January 2014, after his contract would expire.
 On 10 July 2013, however, Rosenborg and Hødd agreed on a deal in the summer transfer window.

 He joined Rosenborg on 26 July 2013.
 On 20 November 2016, Helland scored a hat-trick as Rosenborg defeated Kongsvinger 4–0 in the 2016 Norwegian Football Cup final.

+Lillestrøm

+After eight seasons at Rosenborg, Helland moved to fellow Eliteserien side Lillestrøm, but because of injuries, only started four games, and only played 340 minutes of Eliteserien football in his first season.

+In November 2022, Helland decided to retire after two seasons at Lillestrøm.
+He cited his body not being able to handle the physique needed to play at the top anymore.

+Løvenstad

+Only a couple mounts after retiring from football, Helland returned to play for the amateur club Løvenstad in the Norwegian 4. divisjon.